-A provider receives a Professional Placement Premium when the customer finds a job that meets all the criteria outlined in VR1845B, Bundled Job Placement Services Plan Part B and Status Report, or VR1613B, Supported Employment Service Plan Part 1 - Plan and Benchmark Report.
+A provider receives a Professional Placement Premium when the customer finds a job that meets all the criteria outlined in VR1845B, Bundled Job Placement Services Plan Part B and Status Report, or VR1632, Supported Employment Plan and Employment Report.

-In addition to meeting the requirements in VR1845B or VR1613B, the position obtained must require at least a bachelor's degree, and the requirement must be stated in the job description or job posting.
+In addition to meeting the requirements in VR1845B or VR1632, the position obtained must require at least a bachelor's degree, and the requirement must be stated in the job description or job posting.

-The Professional Placement Premium is paid only once, after achievement of the Bundled Job Placement Benchmark C or Supported Employment Benchmark 6.
+The Professional Placement Premium is paid only once, after achievement of the Bundled Job Placement Benchmark C or Supported Employment Closure Benchmark.

 20.7.2 Process and Procedures